-Why not invest in a commercial property that also benefits the community?
+Invest in a commercial property that also benefits the community

 With a private school commercial loan, you can take advantage of the high yields and stable rental income that often comes with these properties.

 There are only one or two lenders that specialise in financing independent schools so how do you get approved?

 How much can I borrow?

 - Private school business (freehold going concern): Borrow up to 50% of the freehold going concern value or up to 65% if the property can be used for another purpose, whichever is less.
 If you have a guarantor, you can borrow up to 100%.

 - Low doc: Not available with this loan.